Derimarg/work-day-scheduler/README.md

 - Every block will give you the ability of save text inputed.
 - Once the text is saved, it will be stored in their local storage.
-- Will be responsive to desktop and mobile diveces.
+- Will be responsive to desktop and mobile devices

     Example: